djurasze/SociableDomainUnitTesting/README.md

 ## Introduction

-In this article, I want to talk about some challenges that can come up when testing domain logic.
-My focus will be on potential problems that can occur in projects that have a more complicated business domain
+In this article, I want to discuss some challenges that can come up when testing domain logic.
+More precisely, I will concentrate on potential problems that can occur in projects that have a more complicated business domain.

 Testing is a broad topic with many nuances, so here i will only focus on a single